 - Claims from competitors for issues such as defamation, patent infringement or copyright infringement

 A junior male employee at a publishing firm, Jeremy, began a sexual relationship with a female associate director of the company.
-But when the relationship ended a little over eight months later, Jeremy claimed that he had been forced into the relationship in order to guarantee a pay rise and an improvement in his working hours.
+When the relationship ended a little over eight months later, Jeremy claimed that he had been forced into the relationship in order to guarantee a pay rise and an improvement in his working hours.
 He also alleged that his biggest clients were taken away from him following the breakdown of the relationship and he was given mostly menial jobs.

 Jeremy complained to the Anti-Discrimination Board about his boss, an insured director of the company, and against the company as a whole for sexual discrimination and harassment.
 However, before the allegations were presented to the Anti-Discrimination Board, the matter was settled for $35,000 plus legal costs of $15,000, all of which were covered by the company’s D&O insurance policy.

 Speak with an adviser about getting D&O insurance